pathologicalenvy/pathological-envy-framework/manuscripts/M2_regulatory_reorganization/chapters/15-when-stabilization-succeeds-too-well.md

 ### Why This Failure Mode Is Often Missed

 This pathology is subterranean because it hides inside apparent health.
-The traits that induce symmetry drift—competence, calm, non-neediness—are typically read as markers of secure functioning.
+The traits that induce symmetry drift (e.g. competence, calm, non-neediness) are typically read as markers of secure functioning.
 Destabilization appears only after long periods of apparent success, and escalation resolves abruptly once geometry is restored.

 Without a model that distinguishes symmetry tolerance from symmetry safety, these dynamics are easily misread as inexplicable volatility or latent personality pathology.